robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 - all the code (& scripts)
 - all wrapped up in an EC2 instance.

+**There is a huge amount of value in all the work Russell has done.**

 This is my reference on how to do ‘Agile research’.

 ---